-This Agreement is entered into by [LANDLORD] (“Landlord”) AND [TENANT] (“Tenant”) and outlines the rights and obligations of both parties relating to rental of property at the following address — [PROPERTY] (“Rental Property”).
+This Agreement is entered into by [Landlord.FirstName][Landlord.LastName] (“Landlord”) and [Tenant.FirstName][Tenant.LastName] (“Tenant”) and outlines the rights and obligations of both parties relating to rental of property at the following address — property (“Rental Property”).

-[LANDLORD] and [TENANT] are collectively referred to in this Residential Landlord-Tenant Agreement as the “Parties.”
+Landlord and Tenant are collectively referred to in this Residential Landlord-Tenant Agreement as the “Parties.”
 Both Parties have had an opportunity, before signing this document, to fully review it and consult with a lawyer, if desired.
-To their best understanding, this document accurately and fully describes the expectations and agreements between the Parties relating to the [PROPERTY] for the duration of this Residential Landlord-Tenant Agreement.
+To the best of their understanding, this document accurately and fully describes the expectations and agreements between the Parties relating to the property for the duration of this Residential Landlord-Tenant Agreement.

-If the Tenant is unable to take possession of the Rental Property premises, or vacates the Rental Property before the end of the term of tenancy, Tenant will still be responsible for paying any outstanding amounts owed and/or the remainder of the rental payments and complying with the terms of this Agreement.
+If the Tenant is unable to take possession of the Rental Property premises, or vacates the Rental Property before the end of the term of tenancy, Tenant will still be responsible for paying any outstanding amounts owed and/or the remainder of the rental payments in order to comply with the terms of this Agreement.

 If Landlord is unable to deliver possession of the Rental Property premises for any reason outside of the control of the Landlord (for example, destruction of the building due to natural disaster), Tenant will have the right to terminate this Agreement upon written notice to the Landlord, and Landlord’s sole responsibility will be to return sums paid by Tenant for periods of time when Landlord is unable to deliver possession of the premises.

-If Tenant fails to pay the rent in full before 5:00 p.m. on the first of the month after the rent is due, Tenant will also pay the Landlord a late charge of [LATE CHARGE], plus [DAILY LATE CHARGE] for each additional day that the rent remains unpaid.
-The total late charge for any one month will not exceed [MAXIMUM LATE CHARGE].
+If Tenant fails to pay the rent in full before the end of the first day of the month, Tenant will also be required to pay the Landlord a late charge of ($Amount), plus a daily late charge of ($Amount) for each additional day that the rent remains unpaid.
+The total late charge for any one month will not exceed the maximum of ($Amount).

-Your state or city may have legal limitations on how much you may charge for late fees.
+Your state or city or state may have legal limitations on how much you may charge for late fees.
 If you don’t know what they are, be sure to find out before entering into a landlord-tenant agreement.
 Contracts are not allowed to punish people for being late with payments, but may assess fees that have some reasonable relationship to the impact on the non-offending party.

 If any check for rent payment is returned for insufficient funds, a “stop payment,” or any other reason, Tenant will pay Landlord a returned check charge of ($Amount), as well as any late fees that accrue., as well as any late fees that accrue.

 Make this charge an estimation of the cost to you if this happens, such as what bank charges would be assessed against you.

-The Rental Property is to be used only as a private residence for [TENANT] and the following minor children — [MINOR CHILDREN].
+The Rental Property is to be used only as a private residence for Tenant and the following minor children (list number of minor children).
 Occupancy by guests for more than one week is prohibited without Landlord’s written consent.

-Tenant, minor children identified herein, and guests or invitees, will not use the Rental Property for any illegal or nuisance activity, including, though not limited to, disturbing the peace and quiet enjoyment of the neighbors, possession or use of illegal substances, or property damage.
+Tenant, minor children identified herein, and guests or invitees, will not use the Rental Property for any illegal or nuisance activity, including, though not limited to, disturbing the peace and quiet enjoyment of the neighbors, possession or use of illegal substances.
 Tenant shall be responsible to the Landlord for the actions of Tenant’s guests and invitees.
 Tenant bears full responsibility for any and all property damage caused by Tenant, minor children, and/or any of Tenant’s guests.

 Under some circumstances, you as a Landlord can have legal liability for criminal conduct on the premises, even if you didn’t directly cause it.
 Thus it is important to be aware of, and take action to stop, any illegal conduct occurring on your property.

-No pets of any kind, other than for assistance with a physical handicap of Tenant or the minor children identified above, are allowed without prior, written consent of the Landlord.
-The Landlord may deny consent for any reason, or require a pet security deposit in the amount of [PET DEPOSIT] (or a lesser amount if limited by law).
+No pets of any kind, other than for assistance with a physical handicap of Tenant or the minor children identified above, are allowed without prior, written consent from the Landlord.
+The Landlord may deny consent for any reason, or require a pet security deposit in the amount of ($Pet.Deposit).

-Some states and cities place legal limitations on how much a landlord can charge as a pet deposit.
+Some cities and states place legal limitations on how much a landlord can charge as a pet deposit.
 It must be reasonably related to potential damage by the pet.

-Water beds are not permitted without separate, written consent of the Landlord and providing proof of rental insurance covering damages caused by said waterbed.
+Waterbeds are not permitted without separate, written consent from the Landlord and providing proof of rental insurance covering any damages caused by said waterbed.

-Tenant is not permitted to make any repairs or alterations to the Rental Property, or any appliances or fixtures therein, without prior consent of the Landlord.
-This includes painting the premises, and [OTHER PROHIBITED ALTERATIONS].
+Tenant is not permitted to make any repairs or alterations to the Rental Property, or any appliances or fixtures therein, without prior consent from the Landlord.
+This includes painting the premises or all other prohibited alterations.